MFBrewster/tic-tac-toe/README.md

 # General Assembly WDI Project 1: Tic-Tac-Toe

-For this project my goal was to code a tic-tac-toe game which worked in the browser according to the game rules, which interacted with a backend in order to give and receive information, as well as update server information.
+For this project my goal was to code a tic-tac-toe game which worked in the browser according to the game rules, which interacted with a backend in order to give and receive information, and which updates information server-side.
 I coded with HTML, CSS, Javascript, and the jQuery library in order to make a presentable board; I created game logic which worked correctly and consistently while updating the visual game board; and I created an interactive user experience allowing the user to access past games played.

 ### User Stories, Wireframe, and Basic Problems